CommE2E/olm/docs/signing.md

 If keys are unsigned, a forger can make up values of $`E_A`$ and
 $`E_B`$, and construct a transcript of a conversation which looks like it was between Alice and Bob.
-Alice and Bob can therefore plausibly deny their partition in any conversation even if they are both forced to divulge their private identity keys, since it is impossible to prove that the transcript was a conversation between the two of them, rather than constructed by a forger.
+Alice and Bob can therefore plausibly deny their participation in any conversation even if they are both forced to divulge their private identity keys, since it is impossible to prove that the transcript was a conversation between the two of them, rather than constructed by a forger.